Running a recruitment stall

 - Collect information that you might find helpful on the day - for example volunteers roles needed in your area, where units have spaces, basic unit information.

 - Try some pre-event publicity - a letter to local parents, social media or posters.

 - Plan what you need to do after the event.
 For example, a follow up taster event to keep people engaged.

 - If you're going to be outdoors, check the weather forecast and plan appropriate shelter and equipment.

 - Don’t forget about refreshments and expenses.

 Anyone attending a Girlguiding event, including recruitment event supporters and prospective members, are covered by Girlguiding's insurance as long as they follow our policies.

 Keep these things in mind when you're interacting with people on your stall.

 - Confident – we offer amazing opportunities for girls and volunteers so there's plenty to talk about.
-Use our key messages to talk about who we are and what we do.
 If you're not sure about something don't be afraid to say you'll look into it and get back to them

 - Professional – keep the stall tidy and follow our promotion stall guidance